thijskok/ghostty-shaders/README.md

 1. Locate a directory for your shaders (e.g., ~/.config/ghostty/ on a Mac)
 2. Checkout this repository or download the shaders
-3. Open your Ghostty config file
+3. Open your Ghostty configuration file
 4. Add this line (replace path with your directory):

 ```